 - Where the misbehaviour persists, teacher will contact the parents concerning the persistent misbehaviour requesting parental involvement in encouraging the child to abide by and adhere to the rules of the school;

-- Principal or Deputy-Principal may meet one/both parents concerning behaviour;
+- Principal or Deputy-Principal may meet one or both parents concerning behaviour;

 - Where appropriate, a copy of the ‘Reminder Letter to Parents regarding the school Code of Behaviour’ will be sent home.
 (See Appendix B)